 David Anderson, Ph.D., leads The Washington Center’s State Relations Department.
-Over the past thirteen years, David and his team have raised $28 million from twenty three U.S. states and territories interested in supporting their students’ education and their state’s workforce development.
-Current partners include: Florida, Pennsylvania, Ohio, Massachusetts, Maryland, Arkansas, Tennessee, Kentucky, Mississippi, Puerto Rico, the Virgin Islands, Delaware, and Illinois.
+Over the past fourteen years, David and his team have raised over $30 million from twenty three U.S. states and territories interested in supporting their students’ education and their state’s workforce development.
+Current partners include: Florida, Pennsylvania, Ohio, Massachusetts, Maryland, Arkansas, Tennessee, Mississippi, Puerto Rico, the Virgin Islands and Delaware.

 Anderson was Executive Director of Youth04, an election 2004 young voter mobilization effort, when he joined The Washington Center in August 2004.
 Youth04 was a joint project of The Center for Democracy and Technology, The Johns Hopkins University, and The Washington Center.
 He was previously the Task Force Director of the Institute for Politics, Democracy and the Internet at The George Washington University, which was funded by The Pew Charitable Trusts.
 Anderson was a candidate for U.S. Congress in the 2016 Democratic Primary in Maryland’s 8th Congressional District.